davepanarese/letsencrypt-portus/README.md

-# Letsencrypt Portus
+# Letsencrypt Portus Docker Registry

-Deploy portus with auto-generated ssl certificate with letsencrypt.
+Deploy Portus docker registry with auto-generated ssl certificate with letsencrypt.
 Using the idea of thpham/portus-registry-tls-compose.

-# Usage
+# How to deploy

-edit each .env variable before deploy
+- Edit .env variables

-PORTUS_FQDN and REGISTRY_FQDN must be reachable domain from internet to work
+- NOTE: PORTUS_FQDN and REGISTRY_FQDN must be reachable domain from internet to work

-deploy
+- Deploy

 ```
 docker-compose up -d
 ```

+# Configure

-After the deploy go to portus.example.com:
+After the deploy access to your PORTUS_FQDN address:
-- create a user
+- Set an Administrator user
-- edit _Name_ with `reigstry`
+- Set _Name_ with `registry.example.com`
-- edit _Hostname_ with `registry:5000`
+- Set _Hostname_ with `registry:5000`
-- click on show advanced button
+- Go to advanced option
-- edit _External Registry Name_ with `registry.example.com`
+- Set _External Registry Name_ with `registry.example.com`

-# LDAP Integration
+# LDAP Integration (Optional)

-Adding this parameters into docker-compose.yml
+The system can be authenticated with your LDAP server (local authentication will be disabled) Adding this parameters into docker-compose.yml

 ```